DeLeith Duke Gossett

 Phone: (806) 834-7672

-She taught International & Comparative Family Law at the 2015 Summer Law Program at Vytautas Magnus University School of Law in Kaunas, Lithuania, and at the 2014 Summer Law Institute at the Universidad de Guanajuato in Mexico.
+Professor Gossett particularly enjoys facilitating study abroad programs for students, most recently teaching International & Comparative Family Law in a 2023 Maymester program at the TTU Center in Seville, Spain.
+She has also taught at Vytautas Magnus University School of Law in Kaunas, Lithuania, and at the Universidad de Guanajuato in Mexico.

 - J.D., University of Arkansas at Little Rock School of Law, with honors, 2001

 - B.S.E., University of Central Arkansas, magna cum laude, 1998

 - International and Comparative Family Law